HomeDing/homeding.github.io/examples/radio.md

 * radio element
 * TPA2016 element

-These elements also show how elements can be implemented together with the sketch and are extending the capablilites of the device without the need to include them into the library.
+These elements also show how elements can be implemented together with the sketch and are extending the capabilites of the device without the need to include them into the library.

 ## Using a Rotary encoder